Accuguide Logo

 Museum

-The Emily Dickinson Museum, located at 220 Main St in Amherst, Massachusetts, is the birthplace and home of the famous poet, offering exhibits, guided tours, and a bookshop.
-The museum has some accessibility features, including wheelchair accessibility on the first floor of the Homestead and the Evergreens, accessible parking, and accessible restrooms.
+The Emily Dickinson Museum is the birthplace and home of the famous poet, now offering exhibits, guided tours, and a bookshop.
+The museum has some accessibility features, including a wheelchair-accessible first floor of the Homestead and the Evergreens, accessible parking, and accessible restrooms.
+However, there is no elevator to the second floor due to the historic architecture, but a web-based virtual tour and an iPad with descriptions are available.
 Service dogs are welcome, and sign-language interpretation is available for tours with advance booking.
-However, there is no elevator to the second floor of the homes due to historic architecture, but a web-based virtual tour and other accommodations are provided.
-The museum is open from 10:00 AM to 5:00 PM, Tuesday through Sunday, and is closed on Mondays.
+The museum also provides grab bars, private bathrooms, and contactless ordering.
+Care partners are admitted for free to the museum/tour with prior arrangement.

 This overview was generated by AI and may be inaccurate